Dhyey-Thummar/FEC-code-Bench/README.md

 # HSC-Encoding Algorithm
 The 'videos' directory contains videos.
 If we need to run the HSC-Encoding script, upload the video into the 'videos' directory and run the sim_video.py.
 Note: The main() function might need to be modified.

+## Acknowledgements
+- This project incorporates code from the [LT-code](https://github.com/anrosent/LT-code), licensed under the [MIT License](https://opensource.org/licenses/MIT).
+The code is included in the folder `LTcode`.